 - To fundraise (both now and in the future) to fund our work

 - To ensure we meet our regulatory requirements as a charity.

 - To manage our ongoing relationship with our supporters and anyone we work with.

 - To manage our financial transactions and prevent fraud.

 What personal information we collect

 The personal information we collect about you will depend on how and why you are engaging with us.
 It could include (but is not limited to):

 - Your name, address, telephone number, e-mail address, date of birth, motivation for supporting the charity and your contact preferences.

-- Debit or credit card information (we won’t store your debit or credit card details; this information will be deleted as soon as we processed your donation).
+- Debit or credit card information (we won’t store your debit or credit card details; this information will be deleted as soon as we process your donation or payment).

 - Your bank account number, sort code and other banking information, and information required to validate your identity and prevent fraud.